-- An expression R[] denotes the reference to the object referred by R, whereas an expression R denotes the object itself.
+- The symbol & means new. - The symbol -> is used for assignment of state. - An expression R[] denotes the reference to the object referred by R, whereas an expression R denotes the object itself.
 The above assignment thus means that the qualified reference theForeman is assigned a reference to the generated instance of worker. - An assignment of the form mary->theForeman means that the state of the object referred by mary is enforced upon the state of the object referred by theForeman.
 This form of assignment is called value assignment.
-If x and y are integer objects then x -> y means that the value of x is assigned to the objecty.
+If X and Y are integer objects then X -> Y means that the value of X is assigned to the object Y.